Increase 3 times your chances of landing an offer Register ×

 Here, though, the real message is that you should expect to run into digital cases as well as traditional case interviews.

-Luckily, despite any changes in specific format, you will still need to master the same fundamental skills and prepare in much the same way.
+Luckily, despite any changes in specific case interview format, you will still need to master the same fundamental skills and prepare in much the same way.

 Analogous to online cases, in recent years there has been a trend towards automated, “one way” fit interviews, with these typically being administered for consultancies by specialist contractors like HireVue or SparkHire.